hmxmilohax/rock-band-3-deluxe/readme.md

 Included on the release page for ease of install are a couple dependencies, [Git for Windows](https://gitforwindows.org/), and [Dot Net 6.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime).
 Git is required for you to take advantage of auto updating via github pulls.
 Dot Net is required to build an ARK/HDR file, the archive format the game needs to run.
 You cannot run any deluxe title without building an ark first.

 In addition to this, you will also need to download Python in order to utilize the provided user scripts.
+These scripts were written and tested using Python 3.9, so it's highly recommended to get that version of Python or newer.

 You can setup git with all default options, same with dot net.